ythienpont/lucid/README.md

-# Lucid
+# Understanding Lucid

-# Notes to myself
+Lucid is an event-driven framework designed for networking applications, providing an efficient way to handle data plane operations.
+It leverages the power of programmable networking hardware like the Tofino ASIC to achieve high performance and flexibility.
+Below are key concepts and notes about Lucid and its associated tools.

+## Key Concepts

+### 1. **Data Plane Threads (DPT)**
-- dpt stands for data plane threads and is the alternative name for lucid
+- DPT stands for **Data Plane Threads**, an alternative name for Lucid.
-- lucid is event/handler based
+- It emphasizes threading mechanisms that operate in the data plane, ensuring high concurrency and performance.

+### 2. **Event/Handler-Based Architecture**
+- Lucid operates on an event-driven model.
+- Events are handled through dedicated handlers, enabling efficient and modular processing of network operations.

+### 3. **Tofino**
-- Tofino is a P4-programmable Ethernet switch ASIC (Application-specific integrated circuit).
+- Tofino is a **P4-programmable Ethernet switch ASIC (Application-Specific Integrated Circuit)**.
-    It is the main focus of the language since their developers have lots of experience with it
+- It is a central focus for Lucid, as the developers have extensive experience with this hardware, making it well-integrated and optimized.
-- docker script only works in the lucid repo, fix this.

 ## Lucid Installation